-- Line your 11x7 baking dish with foil, leaving a little extra hanging over the sides.
+If your pan is not a non-stick pan, line your 8 x 8 baking dish with foil or parchment paper, leaving a little extra hanging over the sides.

-- Once the chocolate and butter mixture is slightly cooled, stir in the sugar.
+Once the chocolate and butter mixture is slightly cooled, pour it into a large mixing.

 Sprinkle some extra chocolate chips over the top of the brownies. (optional)

-Pour into the prepared pan and bake 38-40 minutes.
+Pour into the prepared pan and spread it out evenly.
+Bake 38-40 minutes.
 The brownies are done when a toothpick comes out clean (a few crumbs are okay).

 Cool completely before removing from the pan.
-Lift the brownies out of the pan using the edges of foil.
-Remove the foil and cut the brownies.
+Slice into squares.
+If using foil or parchment paper, lift the brownies out of the pan using the edges of foil/parchment paper.
+Remove the foil/parchment paper and cut the brownies.